bumps/bumps/doc/guide/fitting.rst

    of best fit results.
-This is the classic approach which you need to follow if you don't know anything about the uncertainty in your measurement processes (other than the assumption of independence between measurement).
+This is the classic approach which you need to follow if you don't know anything about the uncertainty in your measurement processes (other than the assumption of independence between measurements).
 You can use this during experimental design, simulating the experiment in different conditions to figure out the best strategy to retrieve the quantity of interest.
-For example, is it better to measure with a pair of contrast agents, or is it better to spend twice as long on a single contrast?
+For example, in reflectometry experiment planning, is it better to measure with a pair of contrast agents, or is it better to spend twice as long on a single contrast?
 The result gives the expected uncertainty in the parameters before the measurement is ever performed.
 You could call this